gtca/McQ/README.md

-# McQ
+# McQ: multiplexed COVID-19 quantification

-Multiplexed COVID-19 quantification
+This repository provides code that has been used to analyse the multiplexed COVID-19 high-throughput sequencing data.